vandot/lodev/README.md

 # lodev
-lodev is as simple proxy server for local development with SSL termination.
+lodev is a simple reverse proxy server for local development with SSL termination.

 Obsoletes using ngrok or manually configuring combination of mkcert, dnsmasq and nginx/caddy.
 It provides HTTPS endpoint under `https://dev.lo` and by default proxies all requests to `http://127.0.0.1:3000`.